-- Instill saline with fluorescein into the concave side of the lens and insert onto eye. - Judge the central fit immediately after insertion. - Try flatter or steeper BCs and select the flattest BC which shows no touch with fluorescein over the highest point on the cornea. (i.e. FDACL- First Discernible Apical Clearance Lens)
+- Instill saline with fluorescein into the concave side of the lens and insert onto eye. - Judge the fluorescein pattern immediately after insertion. - Try flatter or steeper base curves and select the flattest BC that shows no touch with fluorescein over the highest point on the cornea. (i.e. FDACL- First Discernible Apical Clearance Lens)

 NB: The highest point on the cornea may not be located centrally.
-In grafts, this is usually somewhere along the graft/host interface.
-With an OCT, the clearance between the cornea and back surface of the lens should be between 30 and 50 microns.
+For example in grafts, this is usually along or somewhere close to the graft/host interface.
+With an OCT, the clearance between the cornea and back surface of the lens should be a minimum of 50 microns at the highest point where the tear layer will be the least.

-- It is critical that the lens does not bear excessively at the HIGHEST point on the cornea otherwise corneal staining and lens binding may result. - To check that you have achieved the correct BC, insert a lens with a BC 0.1mm flatter and light feather touch should be observed at the highest point on the cornea. - Once the correct BC is achieved, allow the lens to settle for a further 20 minutes then re-evaluate the fit. - If further fluorescein is required, place it on the sclera at 12 o'clock just above the lens.
-Ask the patient to blink several times. - If fluorescein does not circulate behind the lens, manipulate the lower and/or upper lid edge to encourage fluorescein to flush under the lens. - With the correct BC, the "dark" landing zone band just inside the limbus should be between 1 to 1.5mm wide.
-If the landing zone is excessively wide, steepen the BC until the landing zone width is correct.
+- It is critical that the lens does not bear excessively at the HIGHEST point on the cornea or corneal staining and lens binding may result. - To check that you have achieved the correct BC, insert a lens with a BC 0.1mm flatter and light feather touch should be observed at the highest point on the cornea. - Once the correct BC is achieved, allow the lens to settle for a further 20 minutes then reevaluate the fit. - If further fluorescein is required, place it on the sclera at 12 o'clock just above the lens.
+Ask the patient to blink several times to circulate the fluorescein under the lens. - If fluorescein does not circulate behind the lens, manipulate the lower and/or upper lid edge to encourage fluorescein to flush under the lens. - With the correct BC, the "dark" landing zone band just inside the limbus should be between 1 to 1.5mm wide.
+If the landing zone is excessively wide, steepen the BC until the landing zone width is corrected.